JPX Dashboard

 RangeLevelPlain-English Equivalent

-65–75 dBNoticeableNormal conversation (~60 dB), busy restaurant (~70 dB).
+65–75 dB(A)NoticeableNormal conversation (~60 dB(A)), busy restaurant (~70 dB(A)).
 Clearly audible outdoors.

-85 dB is a project-defined accountability threshold used by JPXWatch.
-It corresponds to the upper edge of the typical operations band at KJPX (most operations fall in the 75–84 dB range) and flags operations meaningfully above the prevailing acoustic baseline.
+85 dB(A) is a project-defined accountability threshold used by JPXWatch.
+It corresponds to the upper edge of the typical operations band at KJPX (most operations fall in the 75–84 dB(A) range) and flags operations meaningfully above the prevailing acoustic baseline.
 It is not an FAA regulatory standard, and JPXWatch does not claim parity with formal noise monitoring systems such as Casper Noise Lab or Envirosuite, which use calibrated Type 1 microphones at known ground locations.
 JPXWatch exists to provide community-level transparency in the absence of installed monitoring infrastructure at KJPX, and supports the installation of professional noise monitoring as the next step toward accurate community noise data.

 Important: These are estimates derived from manufacturer certification data — not readings from physical noise monitors.
 No monitors are installed at JPX.
 The values are internally consistent and useful for comparison, but they cannot substitute for a real-time monitoring network.